Thanksgiving

 How to Make the Thanksgiving Turkey in a Pot with Feather Pens:

 1. Print out the pattern for the turkey.
 Cut the turkey's body and wings from the brown felt, the beak and feet from the gold felt, and cut a wattle shape from red felt.
 You will not need the front and back pouch patterns for this craft.
-(Printing Problems?)
+The pattern for the turkey is available as an instant digital download, below.

 2. Pin the two beak pieces together and sew them together using a very small stitch.
 Cut around the edge of your stitching close to the seam.